saltyorg/docs/docs/advanced/styled-error-pages.md

   error_pages: yes
 ```

-All common error pages will be displayed with some consistent styling, based on [this system](https://github.com/tarampampam/error-pages).
+Common error pages can be displayed with some consistent styling, based on [this system](https://github.com/tarampampam/error-pages).

 ## What themes are available?